 Notes

 • Consistency keeps searches predictable.
-Though most browsers treat curly and straight quotation marks interchangeably, Internet Explorer does not (as of 2022), so using the browser's find function to search a page for Alzheimer's disease will fail to find Alzheimer’s disease and vice versa.
+Though most browsers do not distinguish between curly and straight marks, Internet Explorer still does (as of 2016), so that a search for Alzheimer's disease will fail to find Alzheimer’s disease and vice versa.

-• Straight quotation marks and apostrophes are easier to type reliably on most platforms.
+• Straight quotation marks are easier to type reliably on most platforms.

-11. ^ Breeds guideline added per a December 2018 RfC.
-"Standardized breed" doesn't have a perfectly clear meaning, but does encompass any breed subject to the breed standard or studbook of a notable breeder/fancier organization.
+6. ^ Breeds guideline added per a December 2018 RfC.
+"Standardized breed" doesn't have a perfectly clear meaning, but does encompass any breed subject to the breed standard or studbook of a notable breeders or fanciers organization.
 Various other groupings of domesticated animals are not standardized breeds: ancient historical varieties, breed groups, feral populations, landraces, and crossbreeds or hybrids that no major organizations recognize as breeds.
 Many often are not notable anyway.

 • They are immediately distinguishable from apostrophes: